whichdigital/fe-techtest/readme.md

     npm start
     ```

-    Now open [http://localhost:8080/](http://localhost:8080/) in your browser and you should see a basic HTML page and if you open the developer console in the browser you should see a welcome message which confirms everything is loading and running correctly.
+    Now open [http://localhost:8080/](http://localhost:8080/) in your browser and you should see a basic HTML page.

+    If you open the developer console in the browser, you should see a welcome message which confirms everything is loading and running correctly.

     To stop the server when no longer needed, you can press <kbd>ctrl</kbd> + <kbd>c</kbd> in the terminal.